Easement: A General Guide

 Jump to Section

 An easement is a legal right granted to a person permitting the usage or access to another person's property for a specific purpose and a pre-decided duration.
-Once granted, an easement provides the owner the right to enter the property for a certain use and period as permissible by state law.
+Once granted, an easement provides the owner the right to use the property for a certain purpose and period as permissible by state law.
 Easements may impact ownership and restrict what you can do with your property.
 Let us learn more about easements in the blog below.

 Key Factors Governing an Easement